datastax/dsbulk/manual/engine/monitoring/README.md

 DataStax Bulk Loader/Unloader uses the [Dropwizard Metrics] library to collect and report metrics.

-See the [engine configuration] section for information about how to configure monitoring and metrics reporting.
+See the [Settings page] for information about how to configure monitoring and metrics reporting.

 [Dropwizard Metrics]: http://metrics.dropwizard.io/
-[engine configuration]: ../configuration/
+[Settings page]: ../../settings.md

 ## Available metrics